Rangi42/polishedcrystal/FAQ.md

 ### Is there an online companion or database I can use?

-Yes.
-PolishedDex (https://www.polisheddex.app/) is an unofficial online companion site for Polished Crystal.
+Yes. [**PolishedDex**](https://www.polisheddex.app/) is an **unofficial** online companion site for *Pokémon Polished Crystal*, created and maintained by [Cammy (@caomicc)](https://github.com/caomicc).
 It provides a searchable Pokédex, move list, items, locations, abilities, special events, and a team builder.
 The site also links to official ROM releases and includes a FAQ and quick reference pages that many players find helpful while playing.

 If you prefer browsing an online reference instead of (or in addition to) the in-repo data and wiki, PolishedDex is a great resource.

 ### Why is shiny Gyarados gold?
 Is the red Gyarados shiny?